AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: coding standard

-Use the :guilabel:`Coding Standard` menu to edit your coding standard file and run it against your code to verifiy its compliance with the coding standard.
+Use the :guilabel:`Coding Standard` menu to edit your coding standard file and run it against your code to verify its compliance with the coding standard.
 This file is the input to the :program:`gnatcheck` tool.
 You can also use the contextual menu to check the conformance of a particular project or source file against a coding standard.